Skip to main content

 Settlement process for Arizona wrongful death claims

 Arizona law recognizes multiple categories of damages in wrongful death cases.
-Unlike many states that artificially limit damages regardless of actual losses, Arizona does not cap the total amount of damages you can recover.
-This means that if your family's losses are substantial—whether through lost income spanning decades, loss of companionship throughout remaining years, or severe pain and suffering—the law does not artificially cap what you can receive.
-This is a critical advantage for Arizona families.
+Unlike many states that artificially limit damages regardless of actual losses, Arizona does not cap the total amount of damages recoverable.
+This means that if a family's losses are substantial—whether through lost income spanning decades, loss of companionship throughout remaining years, or severe pain and suffering—the law does not artificially restrict what can be received.
+This represents a critical advantage for Arizona families facing these devastating losses.
+However, it is important to note that Colorado operates under different rules.
+Under Colorado's Wrongful Death Act (C.R.S. § 13-21-203), the state imposes a statutory cap of $2,125,000 as of 2025 on recoverable damages.
+Additionally, Colorado law establishes a strict two-year statute of limitations for wrongful death claims under C.R.S. § 13-80-102, meaning families must file suit within this timeframe or forfeit their legal rights entirely.

 Economic Damages